 Parents as Partners

 Communication is very important to both parents and teachers.
-Parents will receive weekly newsletters about what is happening in their children’s classrooms and can log on to our website for frequent blog posts about life at the EEC.
+Parents will receive weekly newsletters about what is happening in their children’s classrooms as well as school wide emails.
 All of our teachers can be reached by email and will gladly set up teacher conferences as requested by parents.
-All parents will have the opportunity to come for planned conferences in the fall and spring semesters.
+All parents will have the opportunity to come for planned conferences December.

 Our hope is that all of our communication with parents is positive but we know that is not always the case, especially with young children who are learning so much about the world around them.
 Because of this reality we have the following procedures in place: